Andriamahay11master/object-tracking-opencv/README.md

 ## Overview

 This project evaluates the robustness of classical visual object tracking algorithms under challenging visual conditions.
-Three OpenCV-based trackers (CSRT, KCF, and MedianFlow) are compared across multiple benchmark sequences under baseline, occlusion, and noise scenarios.
+Three OpenCV-based trackers (CSRT, KCF, MedianFlow, and MIL) are compared across multiple benchmark sequences under baseline, occlusion, and noise scenarios.
 Performance is evaluated using average IoU, success rate, and frames per second (FPS).

 ## Arborescence of the project